We are currently open for submissions.

-Riggwelter is open to submissions of poetry, short fiction, visual art (of any kind – photography, collage, traditional art etc.) and experimental media.
+Riggwelter is open to submissions of poetry, short fiction, visual art (of any kind – photography, collage, traditional art etc.) experimental/mixed media, essays and reviews.
 There are no deadlines, as soon as one issue fills up, later submissions will automatically be considered for the next issue.
 Essays and reviews are not included in the monthly issue, but are hosted here on the website and published on an as/when basis.

 As Riggwelter is a free online journal and we currently do not create print issues, we are sorry to say that we cannot offer writers and artists any payment should their work be selected for publication.
 We hope that as the journal evolves, we will be able to rectify this.

 Please note that whilst we do accept work that has been previously published, we much prefer unpublished material and previously published work will, therefore, be significantly less likely to be accepted.
 We are open to simultaneous submissions but please let us know if your work has been accepted elsewhere and you need to withdraw it from consideration.
 You are welcome to submit again as soon as you’ve received a response from us.

 If their work is chosen for publication, the author grants Riggwelter the right to publish and archive their work in an online format.
 Once published, all rights revert immediately back to the author.
 Should the work be republished elsewhere, Riggwelter kindly requests that they be properly cited.
 We also request the right to nominate work for awards such as the Best of the Net and the Pushcart Prize.